 Along with his on-the-court responsibilities, Duryea also oversaw academic progress as an assistant at Utah State, which resulted in 22 Aggies earning academic all-conference honors a total of 40 times over the last 14 years, while nearly 90 percent of USU’s players during that time graduated.

 Prior to joining the Aggies, Duryea was the head coach at Hutchinson (Kan.)
 Community College from 2000-01.
 During his two years at the helm, his teams produced a 40-25 record and back-to-back trips to the Region Six Championships.

-A 1988 graduate of the University of North Texas, Duryea began his coaching career in 1988 at Colorado State University before moving on to North Texas in 1993.
-Duryea then went to Hutchinson Community College as an assistant coach for two seasons before becoming the head coach there prior to the 1999-2000 season.
+A 1988 graduate of North Texas, Duryea began his coaching career in 1988 at Colorado State before moving on to North Texas in 1993.
+Duryea then went to Hutchinson (Kan.)
+Community College as an assistant coach for two seasons before becoming the head coach there prior to the 1999-2000 season.

 Duryea played basketball at Denton (Texas) High School and Texas Pan-American before transferring to North Texas.
 At UNT, Duryea was a co-captain in 1988 for one of only three teams in school history to advance to the NCAA Tournament.

 Duryea and his wife Angie have 22-year-old twins, Tanner (son) and Taylor (daughter), and a 15-year-old daughter (Kaylee).

 LOGAN, Utah - Utah State head men’s basketball coach Tim Duryea has announced that redshirt...01/16/2018

 Tim Duryea Coaches Show...

 LOGAN, Utah - Utah State head men’s basketball coach Tim Duryea will talk with radio host...01/15/2018